guildai/guild.ai/pages/docs/tutorials/training-your-first-model.md

 As we saw earlier, the `mnist` package contains two models:
 `mnist-softmax` and `mnist-cnn`.

-Train the `mnist-cnn` model by running:
+We'll now train the `mnist-cnn` model:

 ``` command
 guild train mnist-cnn
 ```

 You'll again be prompted with the default flag values.
-Press `ENTER` to accept the defaults and begin training the model.
+Press `ENTER` to accept the defaults and begin training.

 As the model trains, let's note a few things: